Shane32/AppTemplate/docs/azure-database-setup.md

 ## Important Notes

-- The web app's system-assigned managed identity must be enabled before granting database permissions
+- As the database creator, you automatically have db_owner permissions
+- Additional developers need to be explicitly granted access (see above)
 - Use Microsoft Entra authentication for enhanced security
-- The connection string uses `Authentication=Active Directory Default` to use the managed identity
+- The connection string uses `Authentication=Active Directory Default` to use your Azure credentials locally
 - Database schema is managed through Entity Framework migrations in the application
+- For production deployment, the web app's managed identity will need database permissions (configured during [Azure Web App Setup](azure-webapp-setup.md))

 ## Next Steps

-Continue to [GitHub Actions Configuration](github-actions-setup.md) to set up automated deployments.
+Continue to [Application Authentication Setup](azure-authentication-setup.md) to configure Azure AD authentication for your application.